 By renowned light-weight long distance hiker Andrew Skurka and National Geographic.
 Covers, food, shelter, clothes, flashlights, stoves, and more.

 Not just for backpackers, the premier hiking magazine has tons of stuff for us day hikers, too.
-The only problem – the serious case of wanderlust it gives you.
+The only problem is the serious case of wanderlust it gives you.
+More outdoor mag ideas.

-More than 300 spectacular photos, as well as unpublished historical photos, documents, and maps from the ATC archives.
+More than 300 spectacular photos, plus unpublished historical documents & maps from the ATC archives.
+More AT book suggestions.

 Guide to Outdoor